 Much of this would not have been possible without the vision and leadership of Professor Geoffrey H. Hartman.
 An eminent professor of comparative literature at Yale, Professor Hartman produced important works on English poetry, as well as helped to pave the way for the study of deconstruction in literary theory in North America.
 In addition to these impressive achievements, and many others, he was one of the founders of the Fortunoff Video Archive.
 The impact of his writings and thought on the significance of the Holocaust in general, and the importance of testimony to scholarship in the broadest possible sense, is undeniable.
-To mark the loss of this central and beloved figure, the Fortunoff Video Archive for Holocaust Testimonies has established the Geoffrey H. Hartman Fund with the goal of supporting a dynamic, multidisciplinary fellowship program.
-The program is designed to encourage use of the Fortunoff Video Archive as a foundation for scholarly research and production.
-The program will begin by offering a fellowship for one visiting postdoctoral scholar.
+To honor Professor Hartman, the Fortunoff Video Archive for Holocaust Testimonies has established the Geoffrey H. Hartman Fellowship Program.
+The program is designed as a dynamic, multidisciplinary fellowship that will encourage use of the Fortunoff Video Archive as a foundation for scholarly research and production.

 Fellowship cycle 2018-2019

 The Fortunoff Video Archive will offer the second Geoffrey H. Hartman Fellowship to a visiting postdoctoral scholar for the academic year 2018-2019.
 Postdoctoral researchers from around the world are invited to apply.
 Preference will be given to applicants from outside the Yale community.
 This fellowship encourages applications from scholars in history and other fields in the humanities and social sciences who can demonstrate the value of research in the collection to their ongoing work.
 Granted for 12 months, the fellowship will run during the academic year 2018-2019 starting August 1, 2018.
 Applicants must have their Ph.D. in hand by July 1, 2018.

 The fellowship offers a salary, medical benefits, as well as the cost of travel to and from New Haven.
 The recipient is expected to be in residence during the period of their award, and to be free of other major professional obligations.
 The fellow will have an office in Sterling Memorial Library.